 As it was time to leave, I finally did what I should have done in the first place.
 I used Google Maps to find the nearest train station.
 Middle Brighton station was about 1.2km or a 15 minute walk from the northern end of the beach boxes – much closer than the Brighton Beach station.
 It’s not a straight walk, and if visiting you will need to have some sort of directions.
 Either use Google Maps as I have done below, or get directions before you catch the train.

 Catching Public Transport in Melbourne

 I couldn’t write this without a quick mention of Melbourne’s slightly quirky public transport system.
 You must buy a myki card to be able to travel on the trains, trams and buses.
 There is no way to pay cash for a single trip.
-I bought my myki card at the airport at the Skybus ticket office.
+I bought my myki card when I arrived at the airport at the Skybus ticket office.
 They offer a $15 (adult) tourist myki card that is pre-loaded with $9 worth of credit and also includes some tourist maps and discount vouchers.
 You can find out more about myki here.

 The next best option to get to the Melbourne beach boxes is to catch a Taxi or Uber.
 I personally recommend using an Uber while in Melbourne.
 UberX from Flinders Street Station in the city centre to the Brighton bathing boxes point on the map above will cost around $31AUD ($23USD/€19).